 The information regarding the Chase Freedom Flex℠ Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

-The Freedom Flex℠ Credit Card is Chase’s newest credit card offering and boy does it pack quite a punch — especially for a no annual fee card.
+The Chase Freedom Flex℠ Credit Card is the newest credit card offering and boy does it pack quite a punch — especially for a no annual fee card.

 The Freedom Flex card is an incredible option for those looking for a well-rounded cash-back card, or a powerful point-earner when paired with a premium card in the Ultimate Rewards family.